-- (a) Boarding: An establishment involving any structure, land, or combination thereof used, designed, or arranged for the keeping of five (5) or more domestic animals more than three (3) months of age for profit or exchange, inclusive of equines but exclusive of other livestock used for agricultural purposes in areas approved for agricultural uses.
-The keeping of four (4) or less such animals more than three (3) months of age for personal enjoyment shall not be considered "boarding" for the purposes of this ordinance. - (b) Domestic Animal: Any animal, including, but not limited to mammals, reptiles, birds, livestock and domestic pets, that have been bred or raised to live in or about the habitation of humans, including, but not limited to mammals, reptiles and birds, and is dependent on people for food and shelter. - (c) Domestic Pet: Any canine, feline, or European ferret (Mustela putorious furo) and such other domestic animals as the Secretary of the Agency of Agriculture, Food and Markets shall establish by rule and that has been bred or raised to live in or about the habitation of humans, and is dependent on people for food and shelter. - (d) Livestock: Cattle, sheep, goats, equines (including, but not limited to, horses, ponies, mules, asses, and zebra.), fallow deer, red deer, American bison, swine, water buffalo, fowl and poultry, pheasant, Chukar partridge, Coturnix quail, camelids (including, but not limited to, guanacos, vicunas, camels, alpacas and llamas), ratites

-(including, but not limited to ostriches, rheas, and emus), and cultured fish propagated by commercial fish farms.

-- (e) Grooming: Any establishment where domestic pets are bathed, clipped, or combed for the purpose of enhancing their aesthetic value or health. - (f) Hospitals: An establishment for the care and treatment of the diseases and injuries of animals and where animals may be boarded during their convalescence.
-(See Veterinarian Office) - (g) Kennel: Accessory building or enclosure for the keeping of domestic pets. - (h) Barn or coop: Accessory building or enclosure for the keeping of livestock. - (i) Shelter: A facility used to house or contain stray, homeless, abandoned, or unwanted domestic animals for the purpose of providing temporary kenneling and finding permanent adoptive homes and that is owned, operated, or maintained by a public body, an established humane society, animal welfare society, society for the prevention of cruelty to animals, or other nonprofit organization devoted to the welfare, protection, and human treatment of animals. - (j) Store, Pet: A retail sales establishment primarily involved in the sale of domestic pets, such as dogs, cats, fish, birds, and reptiles, excluding exotic animals and farm animals such as horses, goats, sheep, and poultry.
+- (a) Boarding: An establishment involving any structure, building, land, or combination thereof used, designed, or arranged for the keeping of five (5) or more domestic pets more than three (3) months of age for profit or exchange, inclusive of equines but exclusive of other livestock used for agricultural purposes in areas approved for agricultural uses.
+The keeping of four (4) or less such animals more than three (3) months of age for personal enjoyment shall not be considered "boarding" for the purposes of this ordinance. - (b) Domestic Pet: Any canine, feline, or European ferret (Mustela putorious furo) and such other domestic animals as the Secretary of the Agency of Agriculture, Food and Markets shall establish by rule and that has been bred or raised to live in or about the habitation of humans, and is dependent on people for food and shelter. - (c) Livestock: Animals used for food production (including eggs, milk, honey, and meat) or fiber. - (d) Grooming: Any establishment where domestic pets are bathed, clipped, or combed for the purpose of enhancing their aesthetic value or health. - (e) Hospitals: An establishment for the care and treatment of the diseases and injuries of animals and where animals may be boarded during their convalescence.
+(See Veterinarian Office) - (f) Kennel: Building or enclosure for the keeping of domestic pets. - (g) Barn or coop: Building or enclosure for the keeping of livestock. - (h) Shelter: A facility used to house or contain stray, homeless, abandoned, or unwanted domestic pets or livestock for the purpose of providing temporary kenneling and finding permanent adoptive homes and that is owned, operated, or maintained by a public body, an established humane society, animal welfare society, society for the prevention of cruelty to animals, or other nonprofit organization devoted to the welfare, protection, and human treatment of animals. - (i) Store, Pet: A retail sales establishment primarily involved in the sale of domestic pets, such as dogs, cats, fish, birds, and reptiles, excluding exotic animals and livestock.